Abhiashu10/portfolio_Ashu-Static_Website/content/experience/Conduent Business Services.md

 **Projects:** **Annual Enrollment(2018, 2019)**, **Batch Automation**, **Client Reporting for OE & ACA**, **Automation of Ongoing Events**

 - Supervised and maintained dashboards, reports using Tableau for Annual Enrollment and ACA projects that provided insights into key performance indicators, resulting in a 10% improvement in decision making.
+- Segmented Customers using k-Means and k-Prototype that have similar demand characteristics predicting customer’s likelihood of renewing policies to forecast customer lifetime value and risk of churn.
 - Led cross-functional team for Annual Enrollment & Obama care Act project with road mapping, BRDs, use case development, test planning, Data Mapping, change management, gap analysis, and mentoring 15 new hires.
 - Developed robust frontend process using PL/SQL to handle census data changes & trigger events to update enrollment data, securing a 25% decrease in Adhoc requests.
 - Implemented PL/SQL procedures to automate the manual CRUD operations, thereby reducing 90% of manual work done in updating DB tables.